 ☐ Open the Basic Settings > Load/Save dialog. ☐ Click the button, then Back to factory The dialog displays a message. ☐ Click the Ok button.
 The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
-After a brief period, the device restarts and loads the delivery settings.
-To the second the Divil and EVEO and enable To change to the Privileged EXEC mode.
+After a brief period, the device restarts and loads the delivery settings. enable To change to the Privileged EXEC mode.
 To delete the configuration profiles from the non-volatile memory and from the external memory.
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
 After a brief period, the device restarts and loads the delivery settings.